 4% Cash Back at Restaurants + $300 cash bonus

 The Capital One® Savor® Cash Rewards Credit Card rewards you with 4% cash back on dining.
-On top of that, you get 2% on groceries and 1% on all other purchases.
-You also get a $500 bonus after you spend $3,000 in purchases in the first three months.
+On top of that, you get 2% cash back at grocery stores and 1% on all other purchases.
+You also get a $300 bonus after you spend $3,000 in purchases in the first three months.

 There is no annual fee the first year, $95 thereafter and no foreign transaction fees.

 Get more details HERE.